Jesus: Islam

+According to the Quran, the coming of Muhammad (also called "Ahmad") was predicted by Jesus:

+Through this verse, early Arab Muslims claimed legitimacy for their new faith in the existing religious traditions and the predictions of Jesus.

-Ahmadiyya Islam
+Ahmadiyya

-The Ahmadiyya Muslim Community has several distinct teachings about Jesus.
+The Ahmadiyya Muslim Community has several teachings about Jesus.
 Ahmadis believe that he was a mortal man who survived his crucifixion and died a natural death at the age of 120 in Kashmir, India, and is buried at Roza Bal.